calebhendrickson/calebhendrickson.github.io/eStore.md

 ### Lessons Learned / Skills & Knowledge Gained

-I gained firsthand experience to many aspects of Full-stack development.
+I gained firsthand experience in many aspects of Full-stack development.

 The process of starting a project from scratch that encompasses so many different components was something that I underestimated.
 This required a great deal of thought and planning in the beginning stages of development.
 I decided that I wanted to develop using one of the MERN, MEVN, or MEAN stacks because of their wide use and popularity.
 I figured that learning one of these stacks would be very applicable to future projects.
 One of the futures of the design of the website that I was excited about was the fact that I would be creating a single page application.
 I wanted to make sure that my development choices and specified requirements were chosen with the goal of elevating user experience.
 I knew a single page application would mitigate interruptions and elevate user experience.
 With my primary goal determined, I decided that I wanted to take the most efficient path to that goal considering what research I had done.
 Because of this I decided a good framework to use for this with a small learning curve would be Vue,js.